+Sponsor's Name:

+Sponsor's Complete Address (including country):

+Sponsor's Telephone Number (including area/country code):

+Sponsor's Fax Number (if available):

+Sponsor's E-mail Address (if available):

+Number of People Currently Financially Dependent on Sponsor:

+Sponsor's Relationship to Student:

+Student's Name:Last/Family Name First/Given Name

+Program of Study Student Intends to Pursue:

+Financial Support Statement (1 of 3)

-Sponsor's Name: Sponsor's Complete Address (including country): Sponsor's Telephone Number (including area/country code): Sponsor's Fax Number (if available): Sponsor's Email Address (if available): Number of People Currently Financially Dependent on Sponsor: Sponsor's Relationship to Student: Student's Name:Last/Family Name First/Given Name Program of Study Student Intends to Pursue: I hereby certify that I will be responsible for providing support of the following nature to the previously named student.
+I hereby certify that I will be responsible for providing ng support of the following nature to the previously named student Date

-How many, if any, U.S. dollars are available from your ANNUAL WAGES/SALARY for each year of this student's studies?
-You must attach an original letter, in English, from your employer stating your position, length of employment, and annual salary.
-If you own your own business, you must submit a copy of your most recent tax return or other document stating your wages.
-All amounts must be stated in U.S. dollars.)
-How many, if any, U.S. dollars are available from your BANK ACCOUNTS for each year of this student's studies?
-You must attach an original letter, in English, from your bank stating your accounts, the dates they were opened, and their balances in U.S. dollars.

-How many, if any, U.S. dollars are available from OTHER SOURCES OF INCOME you have for each year of this student's studies?

-Please describe each source and provide documentation, in English, verifying its existence.
+(Please complete this section only if you intend to pr NANCIAL SUPPORT rovide monetary support to this student.)
+How many, if any, US dollars, are available from you ur ANNUAL WAGES/SALARY for each year of this student's studies? your employer stating your position, length of employment and must submit a copy of your most recent tax return or other e stated in US dollars.)
+How many, if any, US dollars, are available from you ur BANK ACCOUNTS for each year of this student's studies?
+You must attach an original letter, in English, from their balances in US dollars. your bank stating your accounts, the dates they were opened and How many, if any, US dollars, are available from OT studies?
+Please describe each source are provide do HER SOURCES OF INCOME you have for each year of this student's ocumentation, in English, verifying its existence.

-(Please complete this section only if you intend to provide this student with room and/or board and/or transportation during any part of his or her studies.)

-Will you provide this student with HOUSING for any part of his or her studies?
-Yes No
+HOUSING ASSISTANCE (Please complete this section only if you intend to preand/or transportation during any part of his/her students) Will you provide this student with HOUSING for any part of his/her studies?
 If so, for how many years?
+Financial Support Statement (2 of 3)

-If so, how much will the student be charged monthly for this housing?

-Approximately how far is this residence from Graduate School USA?

-What sources of TRANSPORTATION are available for the student to use to get to/from school?

-Approximately how much will transportation cost this student monthly?

-Will you provide this student with BOARD and FOOD for any part of his or her studies?
-Yes No
+If so, how much will the student be charged monthly for this ho using?
+Approximately, how far is this residence from the Graduate Sch 001?
+What sources of TRANSPORTATION are available for the studer nt to use to get to/from school?
+Approximately how much will transportation cost this student n nonthly?
+Will you provide this student with BOARD (FOOD) for any part of of his/her studies?
 If so, for how many years?

-If so, how much will the student be charged monthly for this board?
+If so, how much will the student be charged monthly for this bo ard?

-I certify that all of the information stated above is true, to the best of my knowledge.
-I understand the breadth and scope of the commitment I am making to this student and believe I will be able to follow through with it.
+I certify that all of the information stated above is true, to the bascope of the commitment I am making to this student and belie •

+Signature of Sponsor Date

+Signature of Notary Date

+Affix Seal Here

+Financial Support Statement (3 of 3)